 Are distributional representations ready for the real world?
 Evaluating word vectors for grounded perceptual meaning.

-Distributional word embeddings such as GloVe and word2vec are widely used in NLP, but they may be deficient for predicting some types of meaning.
-We used semantic norm datasets to evaluate these representations.
+Widely-used word embeddings such as GloVe and word2vec may be deficient for predicting some types of meaning.
 Link.

 Here are some of my course projects:

 Historical and Modern Image-to-Image Translation with Generative Adversarial Networks